 Formula:

-Paid Occupancy Rate = (Paid Guest Nights / Total Available Nights) x 100
+Paid Occupancy Rate = (Paid Guest Nights ÷ Total Available Nights) × 100

 Example:

-Your property was available for 30 nights in a month.
-It was occupied for 24 nights total, but 4 of those were owner stays and 1 was a complimentary guest stay:
+Your property was available for 30 nights in a given month.
+It was occupied for 24 nights total — but 4 were owner stays and 1 was a complimentary guest:

-Compare this to the total occupancy of 80% (24/30).
-The 16.7 percentage-point gap represents non-revenue occupancy that does not contribute to your bottom line.
+Compare this to the total occupancy of 80% (24 ÷ 30).
+The 16.7 percentage-point gap represents non-revenue occupancy — nights that generate zero income but consume your available inventory.

 | Metric | Numerator | Denominator | Best For |